Skip to product information

 Dettagli

-The red clover is among the most interesting annual fodder legume species both for the Mediterranean environments (in the autumn-spring cycle) and for the Central-Northern European areas (in the spring-summer cycle).
+Crimson clover is among the most interesting annual forage legume species both for Mediterranean environments (with an autumn-spring cycle) and for central-northern European areas (with a spring-summer cycle).

-Originally from Asia Minor, it has been cultivated for a long time in its area of origin, in India, throughout the Mediterranean basin and in central-northern Europe; in the United States its cultivation is limited to the eastern temperate regions and the South-Western area.
+Native to Asia Minor, it has long been cultivated in its native India, throughout the Mediterranean basin, and in central and northern Europe; in the United States, its cultivation is limited to the eastern temperate regions and the southwestern area.

-At least 4 biotypes of the Alexandrian clover can be distinguished which differ in biological characteristics, size and regrowth capacity of the plant: "Fahl", of greater development capable of providing a single cut; 'Saidi', drought resistant with deep root system and capable of providing 2-3 cuttings; Long-cycle, late-cycle "Kadrawi" typically provides 2-3 cuttings or more if irrigated; "Miskawi", early developing, capable of providing 3-4 cuts, is the most widespread in Italy and Europe.
-The first three are instead grown in warmer areas.
+There are at least four biotypes of Alexandrian clover, each differing in its biological characteristics, size, and regrowth capacity: "Fahl," a larger plant capable of producing a single cut; "Saidi," a drought-resistant plant with a deep root system and capable of producing two to three cuts; "Kadrawi," a long-cycle, late-ripening clover, typically producing two to three cuts, or even more if irrigated; and "Miskawi," an early-growing clover capable of producing three to four cuts, the most widespread in Italy and Europe.
+The first three are grown in warmer regions.

 Botanical characters

-The plant has an erect habit, hollow stems, trifoliate compound leaves with narrow, sessile leaflets, carried by a long peduncle with enveloping stipules and axillary ramifications, basal shoots produced by the collar buds in succession throughout the cycle with intensity in relation to the conditions environmental and use, flower head inflorescence with white flowers.
+The plant has an erect habit, hollow stems, trifoliate compound leaves with sessile, narrow leaflets, carried by a long peduncle with enveloping stipules and axillary branches, basal shoots produced by the buds of the collar in succession throughout the cycle with intensity in relation to the environmental conditions and use, inflorescence in the form of a capitulum with white flowers.

-The Alexandrian clover is native to temperate-warm climates, it does not tolerate temperatures below 0 °C and resists high temperatures well (up to 40 °C).
+Alexandrian clover is native to warm-temperate climates, does not tolerate temperatures below 0 °C and is resistant to high temperatures (up to 40 °C).

-In order to germinate, the seeds require good humidity conditions and a temperature of at least 8-9 °C. In favorable conditions, the emergence of the seedlings occurs in 3-4 days.
-Low temperatures slow down or stop the vegetative activity of young seedlings, causing the leaves to take on a characteristic reddish color.
-Requires at least 8-10°C to begin stem growth.
-Flowering occurs with temperatures of at least 18-20 °C and begins 120-150 days after sowing in autumn sowing and after only 40-60 days in spring sowing.
+To germinate, seeds require good humidity and a temperature of at least 8-9°C. Under favorable conditions, seedlings emerge in 3-4 days.
+Low temperatures slow or halt the vegetative growth of young seedlings, causing the leaves to take on a characteristic reddish color.
+At least 8-10°C is required for stem growth to begin.
+Flowering occurs at temperatures of at least 18-20°C and begins 120-150 days after sowing for autumn sowings and after just 40-60 days for spring sowings.

-From a podiatric point of view, the Alexandrian clover is considered a species of limited needs.
+From a podiatric point of view, Alexandrian clover is considered a species with limited needs.

-It is an improving species due to its taproot system rich in root tubercles.
+It is an improving species due to its taproot system and its abundance of root tubers.

-It is also well suited for the establishment of oligophyte herbaceous plants.
+It is also well suited for the creation of oligophyte forage crops.

-In temperate climates and neutral or alkaline soils it replaces the clover incarnate in Landsberger mixtures.
+In temperate climates and neutral or alkaline soils it replaces crimson clover in Landsberger mixtures.

-It is generally believed that the Alexandrian clover is not very demanding in terms of tillage, being in the south often sown on firm ground, however in the clayey soils of the same environment the plowing approximately 30 cm deep in the month of August, repeated harrowing works and the leveling of the surface after the first autumn rain events are favorable conditions for obtaining a good herbage.
+It is generally believed that Alexandrian clover is not very demanding in terms of cultivation, being often sown on hard soil in the South, however in the clayey soils of the same area, ploughing to a depth of about 30 cm in August, repeated harrowing and levelling the surface after the first autumn rainfall are favourable conditions for obtaining a good forage crop.

-Irrigation is more widespread in central and northern Italy, in southern Italy and on the islands the crop is usually dry.
+Irrigation is more widespread in central and northern Italy, while in southern Italy and on the islands the crop is normally dry.

-The harvesting of the alexandrino for the production of forage is generally carried out when the plant has just released the basal shoots which will produce the new stems and therefore the regrowth, for this reason the cutting or grazing must be carried out in such a way as not to damage the shoots basal.
+Alexandrian grass is generally harvested for forage production when the plant has just produced basal shoots that will produce new stems and therefore regrowth.
+For this reason, cutting or grazing must be carried out in such a way as not to damage the basal shoots.

 Variety and use

-The objectives of genetic improvement concern: increasing resistance to low temperatures and water stress, prolonging the biological cycle, increasing overall productivity and individual uses, improving quality.
+The objectives of genetic improvement include: increasing resistance to low temperatures and water stress, extending the biological cycle, increasing overall productivity and individual uses, and improving quality.

-Currently the seed is mostly obtained with the last shoot of common crops planted for the production of forage (grazed and with a subsequent clearing cut or cut to obtain fresh forage or silage).
+Currently, seed is mostly obtained from the last regrowth of common crops planted for forage production (grazed and subsequently cut to obtain fresh forage or silage).

 Products recently viewed